 Shell collecting: Shells tend to be most numerous after a storm and are easily seen at low tide.

 Pet walking: Money Island Marina is recognized as a “pet friendly” business.
 Let your dogs run on our beach and enjoy a swim in the cove.
-A pet water bowl is located near the pump house and we serve pet treats at the bait house.
+A pet water bowl is located under the deck sink and we serve pet treats at the bait shack.

 Coffee: The marina deck is an excellent place to begin the day with a peaceful view and friendly conversation.
-We serve LaColumbe brand coffee, the same as served by many of Philadelphia area’s best restaurants, as a complimentary service to our guests.
-There is a coffee fund jar for donations to help defray the significant cost.
+We serve locally roasted Kaffe Magnum Opus brand coffee.

 Suggestions and other information: